xraybat/scala-play-2.7.x-getting-started/README.md

 # Play Hello World Web Tutorial for Scala

-(clone of clone of later scala play framework scala-getting-started, see https://developer.lightbend.com/start/?group=play)
+(clone of later scala play framework scala-getting-started, see https://developer.lightbend.com/start/?group=play)

 To follow the steps in this tutorial, you will need the correct version of Java and sbt.
 The template requires: